 Coastal Geography of the rupture zone What coastal Coastal Geography geography A similar earthquake struck the same area 3 · Height of the surrounding area, 1.2 Wrete to Everyquives Occur (LongLy?
 Notes affects trumamis months after the 2004 Estinami.
 On the 28th · how quickly the coast shelves, · the presence of bays and estuaries, Describe the distribution of earthquake epicentres around the world.
-March 2005, an 87 EQ struck further south along Describe the relationship between the location of selemically active areas and plate boundaries.
+March 2005, an 87 EQ struck further south along Describe the relationship between the location of seismically active areas and plate boundaries.
 Key definitions the same fault zone.
 It extended an additional 360 km southwards than the previous.
-This only earthquate Questions depth of water above the fault rupture Sketch diagrams How does gradual coursed a moderate trunami because: shallowing the rupture occurred mostly under islands, rather Questions that are amoderate affect a tsunam? highest tsunamis occur in long and gradual Bullet points composed to than underwater. tsunami answered by the notes shallowing of the water.
-Allows enough time for damage to occur. the 2004 the channel between the offshore islands and the marriand was relatively shallow in the 3008 went, so there was relatively little water to be Explanations Wide range of questions Paraphrase key ideas Low level to high level Physer Island (2004 Indian Ocean tsunam) Why was Bang Bang Tao - open bay completely destroyed.
+This only earthquate Questions depth of water above the fault rupture Sketch diagrams How does gradual coursed a moderate trunami because: shallowing the rupture occurred mostly under islands, rather Questions that are amoderate affect a tsunam? highest tsunamis occur in long and gradual Bullet points compared to than underwater. tsunami answered by the notes shallowing of the water.
+Allows enough time for damage to occur. the 2004 the channel between the offshore islands and the marriand was relatively shallow in the 3008 went, so there was relatively little water to be Explanations in has a transa, mans smell rurang to exemple in north the topolication are the topolications are the transaction of the transaction and the transaction are transactions are the transaction are transactions are transactions and the transaction are transactions are Wide range of questions Paraphrase key ideas Low level to high level Physer Island (2004 Indian Ocean tsunam) Why was Bang Bang Tao - open bay completely destroyed.
 Too destroyed? faced directly on to the oncoming tsunami funnelled the wasts port slightly protected by funnelling Why wasn't Surin Beach Sonn Beach sea bed rises destroyed? sceeping so wowedid not neodland travel for inland.
 The protection neadland protected the beach from full force of Seabed Waves 3.
 Summary Why was kanala kamala open bay, gantly destroyed? sloping sea bed, Waves Summarise key ideas rushed Lem unland Full sentences flooding up to 7-8m.
-The headland to the SW Own words retrocted the mones into the bay.
+The headland to the SW Own words retracted the manes into the bay.
 Coasiai geography- gradual shallowing summary: Tsunami characteristics - diffraction causes waves to causes the highest tounamis.
-"How would you explain this spread into shadow zones Headlands protect areas, bays have most & Deep water waves are when depen of water > >/2.
+"How would you explain this Spread into shadow zones Headlands protect areas, bays have most & Deep water waves are when depen of water > >/2.